jmoorefield/COP5725Project/README.md

 Ensure that the prerequisites are met
 Run App.java, SampleOrderedInterleave.java, InterleaveWithData.java

-To generate the metadata_simplified.json file run the preprocess_json.py
+To generate the metadata_simplified.json file run the preprocess_json.py (adjust to be the paths of the files on your machine)
 ```

 Distribution of Work:
 ---------------------
 Jess - DFS Heavy Path tree and DFS Interleave algorithm, parsing dataset JSON input, experimental results, collaborated with Sydney on all papers related to the project

-Sydney - Heavy Path Decomposition and Ordered Interleave algorithm, created the bar graph, collaborated with Jess on all papers related to the project
+Sydney - Heavy Path Decomposition and Ordered Interleave algorithm, created the visualizations of the results, repository maintenance, collaborated with Jess on all papers related to the project

 External Resources:
 ---------------------